bio-ontology-research-group/onto2vec/README.md

       ```
  - If you are using a different biomedical ontology:
    - If you do not need to add annotation axioms (Onto2Vec can work without annotation axioms)
-      - Open the terminal in the *Onto2Vec* directory and run:
+      - Open the terminal in the *Onto2Vec* directory and run
       ```
       cat axioms.lst  > AllAxioms.lst
       ```